Protected group: Council of Europe

 Article 14 of the European Convention on Human Rights states that discrimination is prohibited on "any ground" (sans distinction aucune) but also lists several examples.
 This protection was expanded by Protocol 12 to the European Convention on Human Rights which states that all law must also applied without discrimination, and not just in housing, employment, and other areas covered by the Convention.
 This was first litigated in 2009 when the court found in Sejdić and Finci v.
 Bosnia and Herzegovina that constitutional rules around eligibility to run for office also must be non-discriminatory.

 United States

-US federal law protects individuals from discrimination or harassment based on the following nine protected classes: sex (including sexual orientation and gender identity), race, age, disability, color, creed, national origin, religion, or genetic information (added in 2008).
-Many state laws also give certain protected groups special protection against harassment and discrimination, as do many employer policies.
+US federal law protects individuals from discrimination or harassment based on the following nine protected classes: sex (including sexual orientation and gender identity), race/color, age, disability, national origin, religion/creed, or genetic information (added in 2008).
+Many state laws also provide protection against harassment and discrimination based on these classes, as do many employer policies.
 Although it is not required by federal law, state law and employer policies may also protect employees from harassment or discrimination based on marital status.
 The following characteristics are "protected" by United States federal anti-discrimination law: